sanjana14srini/housing_prices_prediction/README.md

 Things that I want to try:
-1. Feature Engineer: is  there an efficient way to combine one or more features such that they all become meaningful together (instead of individually) without any loss of information
+1. Feature Engineer: is  there an efficient way to combine one or more features such that they all become meaningful together (instead of individually) without any loss of information?
+2. Can this be achieved by solely studying and understanding various forms of EDAs or do we want to apply any ML algorithms?
-2. Test this using Boosting algorithms to check if these replacement features are sufficiently informative while being correlated with original features
+3. Test this using Boosting algorithms to check if these replacement features are informative while being sufficiently correlated with original features

 Since this is still and ongoing project, the code will break or tend to be faulty.
 I am working on this during my free time, so activity on this would be haphazard and random.